Paula Kania-Choduń

-Paula Maria Kania-Choduń ([ˈpau̯la ˈkaɲa]; born 6 November 1992) is a professional Polish tennis player.
+Paula Maria Kania-Choduń ([ˈpau̯la ˈkaɲa]; born 6 November 1992) is a former professional Polish tennis player.

-Kania-Choduń has won one title in doubles on the WTA Tour, as well as five titles in singles and fourteen in doubles on the ITF Women's Circuit.
+Kania-Choduń won one title in doubles on the WTA Tour, as well as five titles in singles and fourteen in doubles on the ITF Women's Circuit.
 On 15 June 2015, she reached a career-high singles ranking of world No. 128, and on 2 May 2016, she peaked at No. 58 in the WTA doubles rankings.

 Tennis career

 Paula was born to Paweł and Zdzisława Kania.
 She has one sister, Zuzanna.
 Paula began playing tennis at the age of seven and her favourite surface is hardcourt.
 She became a professional player in 2008.

+She was coached by husband and physiotherapist Pawel Chodun and her tennis idol growing up were Martina Hingis and Serena Williams.

 2012

-Kania and Polina Pekhova won the Tashkent Open title defeating Anna Chakvetadze and Vesna Dolonc in the final, when their opponents retired after losing the first set 2–6.
-This was Kanias first WTA Tour title of any kind.
+Kania and Polina Pekhova won the Tashkent Open title defeating Anna Chakvetadze and Vesna Dolonc in the final when their opponents retired, after losing the first set 2–6.
+This was Kania's first WTA Tour title of any kind.